Funding Opportunities for KEI

 LSE Research and Impact Support Fund (RISF)

-A fund aimed to support world-class research and knowledge exchange by LSE academic faculty and researchers.
+A fund aimed to support world-class research and knowledge exchange by LSE academic, research and policy staff.
 LSE's Research Development Panel (RDP) will award up to £20,000 per project.
 This can include projects with a KEI focus or elements.

 Deadline for submission of drafts